 Which are the best beaches to visit in Majorca in 2023.
 This Mediterranean island boasts an incredible variety of beaches, from the bustling and lively to the secluded and peaceful.
 Whether you're looking for crystal clear waters, soft white sand, or a wide range of water sports, Majorca has something for everyone.
 There are 262 different beaches on the island with 21 of them flying the Blue Flag.
 We think that there are a few beaches which ‘stand out from the crowd’ and require a special mention and you will find these on this page.

-Cala Varques is one of the loveliest beaches on Mallorca’s east coast with an unspoiled white-sand beach and deep turquoise sea.
+Cala Varques is one of the best beaches on Mallorca’s east coast with an unspoiled white-sand beach and deep turquoise sea.
 The beach is nearly 100m long and is classed as being a wild beach; which means there are no services or facilities.
 With a 100% natural cove including caves, Cala Varques is picture-postcard-perfect and due to its relative remoteness, it is not swamped by too many tourists.
 The beach has a relaxed and laid-back vibe to it and is framed by low, rocky cliffs and pine trees.
 It is not child-friendly due to the depth of the water and lack of facilities but is very popular with couples looking for a quiet beach day and it is also popular with naturists.

 Cala Tuent is a tranquil emerald-green cove beach shadowed by the majestic mountain of Puig Major in the northwest of Mallorca located halfway between the towns of Sóller and Pollensa.
 The pebble and shingle beach has spectacular views and is around 100m long with crystal clear sea water that is either light green or blue depending on the season and sunlight.
 Cala Tuent is located close to the neighbouring beaches of Cala Sa Calobra and Torrent de Pareis but is much quieter because tourist buses do not stop there and also because it is not particularly suited for young children.
 The beach consists of hard pebbled sand and there are zero facilities on-site, you should bring your own food and drinks >